 Holly Species that are Native to North America

 When researching plants for our new house holly trees kept coming up as ideas for foundation plantings.
-I want to focus more on native plants, not exclusively, but with a conscience effort to lean toward native species so I started looking to native holly trees.
+I want to focus more on native plants, not exclusively, but with a conscience effort to lean toward native species.
+So I started looking to native holly trees.
 Native trees offer more support for local wildlife and are generally better adapted to our climate here in Tennessee.
-Here is a list of holly trees that are native to North American that I have researches and may decide to use in our garden!
+Here is a list of holly trees that are native to North American that I have researched and may decide to use in our garden!

 General Holly Characteristics: